Discrete linear Weingarten surfaces

-\section Lawson transformation of linear Weingarten surfaces.
 In this section, we shall see how the Calapso deformation of \href[def.calapso]{Thm 3.9} for $\Omega$-nets descends to a ``Lawson transformation'' for linear Weingarten nets.
 To this end we need to investigate the effect of the deformation on the two linear sphere complexes that come with a linear Weingarten net.
 Thus let $f=s^+\oplus s^-$ be an $\Omega$-net so that $s^\pm$ have K\"onigs dual lifts $\sigma^\pm$ and take values in linear sphere complexes ${\fk k}^\pm$, where we assume the above relative normalizations $({\fk k}^\pm\sigma^\mp)=-1$.

 For symmetry we base our analysis on the ``middle connection'' $\Gamma^g$ with $g\equiv{1\over 2}$.
 Recall that $\Gamma^g$ is then real in the complex conjugate case and, consequently, so is $T^g$ when fixing $T^g$ to be real at an initial point, say $T^g_0=id$ at some point $0\in\Z^2$.
 Now